juliasklodowska/is218003final/Competitive_Analysis.md

 - It is dependable, casual and relatable.
 - The logo is also clear and simple, only consisting of a coffee cup and the shop's name.
 It is clear, simple, and casual enough for everyman archetypes to go to it because they know what to expect.
 - The menu at Dunkin' features items that are simple, familiar, and appeal to a broad audience.
 Unlike specialty coffee shops that may offer more complex or niche products, Dunkin' focuses on providing straightforward, classic choices like donuts, bagels, and basic coffee drinks, resonating with the Everyman's preference for simplicity and comfort.
+- The inside of the store consists of a very casual, dependable layout.

 **Methods of Persuasion:**
 1. **Reciprocity:**